esbuild/community-plugins/README.md

 * [esbuild-plugin-webpack-bridge](https://github.com/igoradamenko/esbuild-plugin-webpack-bridge): A plugin that allows to use webpack loaders.
 * [esbuild-plugin-write-file](https://github.com/ozanozbek/esbuild-plugin-write-file): A plugin for asynchronously creating/writing files in parallel before or after bundling.
 * [esbuild-svelte-paths](https://github.com/alexxnb/esbuild-svelte-paths): A plugin that resolves shortcuted pathes for Svelte components.
-* [@exact-realty/esbuild-plugin-inline-js](https://github.com/Exact-Realty/esbuild-plugin-inline-js): A plugin for inline scripts with SRI support; runs a separate esbuild process and returns a string for ease of embedding.
-* [esbuild-plugin-brode](https://github.com/geut/brode/tree/main/packages/esbuild-plugin-brode): A plugin to add node polyfills core modules for the web.
-* [esbuild-plugin-copy-watch](https://github.com/tinchoz49/esbuild-plugin-copy-watch): A plugin to watch and copy static files.

 ### Plugins not hosted on npm (e.g. for Deno)